GeorgeHoneywood/george.honeywood.org.uk/content/blog/zfs/index.md

 Dec 22 03:00:29 desktop systemd[1]: Failed to start tank-offsite.service - Backup tank to tank-offsite.
 ```

 `systemd`'s docs have [some discussion of this scenario](https://systemd.io/NETWORK_ONLINE/#modyfing-the-meaning-of-network-onlinetarget).
 They suggest adding a separate service that runs the same ping check with `Before=network-online.target` specified.
 This means that any services depending on `network-online.target` will only start once the ping has been successful.
-In my case as I only have a single service that cares about this, keeping it all together in the same unit with `ExecStartPre=` made sense to me.
+As I only have a single service that cares about this, keeping it all together in the same unit with `ExecStartPre=` made sense to me.

-You may have noticed a slight issue with this timer setup; my machine will always suspend after the backup job finishes.
-This is the desired outcome when the timer has caused the desktop to wake up, but it will probably be quite annoying if I was using the machine at the time.
-Luckily I'm usually asleep well before 03:00!
+You may have noticed a slight issue with this timer setup: my machine will always suspend after the backup job finishes.
+This is the desired outcome when the timer has caused the desktop to wake up, but it will probably be quite annoying if I were using the machine at the time.
+Luckily I'm usually fast asleep before 03:00!
 I couldn't find a neat way of avoiding this.

 One thing that I'd still like to get working is ZFS's [`nop-write`](https://openzfs.org/wiki/Features#nop-write) support.
 My use for this is that I have a different daily job that tars up data from my VPS, overwriting a file on disk.
 This means that every day I have to sync the full tar file, as from ZFS's perspective it is completely new data, even though there will have been very few changes.
-The data in question is only about 1.5 GB --- so it isn't too slow, but if I can avoid having to copy it at all it would be preferable.
+The data in question is only about 1.5 GB --- so it isn't too slow, but if I can avoid having to copy it at all then it would be preferable.
-Alternatively, I could just swap to using `rsync` for this job, and avoiding re-writing the data at all.
-ZFS's on disk compression should pretty much replicate the benefits I was getting from compressing the tar file.
+Alternatively, I could just swap to using `rsync` for this job, and avoid re-writing the data at all.
+ZFS's compression should replicate the benefits I was getting from compressing the tar file.